IgorSokoloff/mipt_probability_theory/README.md

-# mipt_dcam_probability_theory
+# probability_theory_2017

-Here I store homework on the Probability theory course held diring the 5th term of at MIPT
+Here I store homework on the Probability theory course which I had on the 5th term of at MIPT.